megalphian/CromulonShooter/README.md

 # Source Build

 For Mac: Download repository and create a project in Unity.
-Use the "Assets/Scenes/MainScene.unity" Scene to load the game environment
+Use the "Assets/Scenes/MainScene.unity" Scene to load the game environment.
+Ensure playmode tests are enabled to ensure the test scripts are recognized when Unity tries to build the game

 # Lessons learnt